 - Top with chocolate shavings or chocolate chips.

-- Sprinkle with a pinch of sea salt to balance the flavours and add a touch of sophistication.
+- Sprinkle with a pinch of salt or sea salt to balance the flavours and add a touch of sophistication.

 - Top with chocolate sauce or a drizzle of chocolate ganache.